screen-share/captured-surface-control/README.md

 ### What about blur?

 Should a captured tab be unblurred before receiving `wheel` events?
 That's an open question for now.

+### How does the zoom-level correspond to CSS zoom?

+It is not currently clear that it does, but we're investigating the issue in light of [recent activity](https://github.com/w3c/csswg-drafts/issues/5623#issuecomment-1646125737) on that front.